 If your dentist or physician has taken a panoramic x-ray within the last six months you may request that they forward them to our office.
-If additional films are necessary for diagnosis and treatment planning, they can be taken at our office.
+If additional films are necessary for diagnosis and treatment planning, they can be taken to our office.

-A panorex x-ray allows us to view the entire jaw structure, teeth, inferior alveolar nerve canal, temporomandibular joints (TMJ), nasal bones, sinuses and orbits.
+A panorex x-ray allows us to view the entire jaw structure, teeth, inferior alveolar nerve canal, temporomandibular joints (TMJ), nasal bones, sinuses, and orbits.

 Please assist us by providing the following information at the time of your consultation:

 - Your surgical referral slip from your dentist, if applicable